In this blog, we are going to discuss the marketing mix of Sony, covering all its strategies. Let’s start by understanding the company first.

 Sony Corporation as a whole employs around 1.5 lakh people worldwide.
 The company runs a talent development program in which it has assigned 13 talent directors, who will find promising individuals in all businesses and turn them into future leaders with many other attractive opportunities.

-They have different departments including sales, marketing, finance, and different executives and managers in them to run the system efficiently.
+They have different departments including sales, marketing, and finance, and different executives and managers to run the system efficiently.

 7. Physical Evidence Strategy of Sony